Cutting in Line with the Global Entry Program

 Be sure to register your TSA Pre status

-Finally, to take advantage of the TSA Pre status, you have to go to every one of your airline frequent flyer programs and enter your new Trusted Traveler number into your profile.
+Finally, to take advantage of the TSA Pre status that comes with Global Entry, you have to go to every one of your airline frequent flyer programs and enter your new Trusted Traveler number into your profile.
 From then on, all your boarding passes should display a TSA Pre notation.
 That will get you into the TSA Pre security line so you can skip some of the TSA rigamarole, such as removing your laptop, belt, shoes, and liquids from your carryon.

 Easier leaving and easier coming home.
 Well worth the $100 every five years, if you ask me.
 Especially if your credit card is picking up the tab.